 After running the commands above, Node.js and npm should be installed and ready to use.
 To verify that it’s installed, run the commands below:

-When that install go ahead and install Yarn package manager.
-That commands below can install it.
+When that is installed go ahead and install the Yarn package manager.
+The commands below can install it.

 sudo npm install -g yarn

 At this point, you should be able to create apps in React.
 Run the commands below to create your first React app called myfirstproject.

 You can also use either of the commands below to create a project in React.